OliverOwens99/Final_Year_Project/DiaryREADME.md

 - End to end working checked using console messages
 - added login
 - added lexicon loader achieved a better understanding of how they work also
+- added and implemented maven project for easy dependency management
+- fixed project structure to not have any errors in this new maven structure this took ages
+- compiled built and cleaned project and finally resolved all the conflicts
+- implemented a factory pattern that allows me to add some model selctions to the front end to see difference
 ## REFERENCES
 - https://docs.langchain4j.dev/
 - https://flask.palletsprojects.com/en/3.0.x/